SOUTHEAST & CARIBBEAN DISASTER RESILIENCE PARTNERSHIP

 SCDRP Participant Call, April 16, 2020

 Jim Murley gives us some insight on how Miami-Dade is preparing for hurricane season as a compounding problem given that usual hurricane preparedness behaviors are directly counter to practices that have proven to stop the coronavirus spread.
-We were fortunate to have a FEMA representative on the line as well who gave us some insight on how they are mobilizing to help us overcome this ongoing threat, while sharing some information on the new CBDG-CV (for COVID) grants.
+We were fortunate to have a FEMA representative on the line as well who gave us some insight on how they are mobilizing to help us overcome this ongoing threat while sharing some information on the new CBDG-CV (for COVID) grants.

 For the Long Haul: Public-Private Partnerships for Long-Term Disaster Recovery

-This white paper examines public-private partnerships (also known as PPPs or P3s) active in long-term disaster recovery.
+This report examines public-private partnerships (also known as PPPs or P3s) active in long-term disaster recovery.
 We start by sharing insights about disaster recovery and P3s from existing resources.
 We then present case analyses of six partnerships, highlighting organizational structures, funding models, and lessons learned that the partnerships have shared with us.
 The report draws conclusions based on these six cases and makes recommendations for public sector officials, private sector leaders, and existing partnerships that wish to use organized, collaborative approaches to improve long-term disaster recovery.

 Brunswick-Glynn County Disaster Recovery and Redevelopment Plan